Drake

 ◆ CalcBodyPoseAsMultilinearPolynomial()

-Pose<symbolic::Polynomial> CalcBodyPoseAsMultilinearPolynomial ( const Eigen::Ref< const Eigen::VectorXd > & q_star,
+Pose< symbolic::Polynomial > CalcBodyPoseAsMultilinearPolynomial ( const Eigen::Ref< const Eigen::VectorXd > & q_star,

 BodyIndex body_index,

-BodyIndex expressed_body_index
+BodyIndex expressed_body_index ) const

 Computes the pose X_AB as a multilinear polynomial function.